WoodenZombie/onkoplus/README.md

-# onkoplus
+# Onko+: Unified oncology appointment system
 Application for unifying data for oncological medical care, creating a filter for looking the clinic that solves person's problem and creating a doctor's appointment created during Rakathon

-It is more of an idea of a large project that can help to unify different oncological centers, help patients to find any needed information about the medical care that they need and, in scaling perspective, can help to unify medical system over the whole Czech republic and digitalize making doctor's appointments.
+It is an idea of a large project that can help to unify different oncological centers, help patients to find any needed information about the medical care that they need and digitalize making doctor's appointments.

-Project consists of different parts:
+Project consists of 3 different parts:
-1) Creating one database for all the medical clinics and hospitals that help to diagnose/cure/prevent/etc. oncological problem
+1) Creating one database for all the medical clinics and hospitals that help to diagnose/cure/prevent/etc. onkological problem
-2) Creating an algorithm that help to find the nearest clinic that solves the patient's problem (KOC, ROC, HOC, )
+2) Creating an algorithm that help to find the nearest clinic that solves the patient's problem based on their needs, location of the clinic and its capacity
-3) Creating a system to make an appointment to a doctor that person needs and for a doctor to see all the appointments with the whole information about the patient (previous appointments, examinations, diagnosis, etc.)
+3) Make an application that helps to make an appointment to a doctor (for the patient) and to provide the time for the appointments, see who and when made an appointment and plan the schedule (for the doctor)

 # Database